hashicorp/terraform-provider-azurerm/website/docs/r/loadbalancer.html.markdown

 * `private_ip_address` - (Optional) Private IP Address to assign to the Load Balancer.
 The last one and first four IPs in any range are reserved and cannot be manually assigned.
 * `private_ip_address_allocation` - (Optional) Defines how a private IP address is assigned.
 Options are Static or Dynamic.
 * `public_ip_address_id` - (Optional) Reference to Public IP address to be associated with the Load Balancer.
+* `zones` - (Optional) A collection containing the availability zone to allocate the IP in.

 ## Attributes Reference